 How does Exodus make money?

 Exodus generates revenue from a small portion of the spread on asset exchanges.
-Although spreads can vary greatly based on market conditions, typical spreads range between 1% - 3% or less.
-The exact amount and rate you’re getting will be listed on the exchange page.
+Although spreads can vary greatly based on market conditions, typical spreads range between 1% - 4% or less.
+The exact amount and rate you’re getting will be listed on the exchange section of the wallet.

 In highly liquid markets spreads are tighter creating a lower cost.
 You can learn more about spreads here: